Abdo-Abuharrus211/AR-web-app/README.md

 - [ ] Send backend the packaged data via API handler (like Axios or AJAx)
 - [ ] Finish UI design and make good looking styles
 - [ ] Bob

+Great, now any suggestions on how to visually convey on the DOM that a folder has been uploaded? perhaps change the folder input div?
+Or show a popup (not a modal) that conveys it?